 Injuries & Compensation in Truck Accident Cases

-Due to the immense size of semi-trucks and tractor-trailers, accidents involving these types of vehicles tend to result in severe injury and major property damage.
+Due to the size of semi-trucks and tractor-trailers, accidents involving these types of vehicles often result in severe injury and major property damage.
 In many cases, truck accidents are fatal.
-As a result, the impact of truck accidents are often extensive and far-reaching.
-Injured victims face massive medical bills, not to mention the emotional and physical suffering that accompanies severe, life-altering injuries.
+As a result, the impact of truck accidents is often extensive.
+Injured victims face expensive medical bills, not to mention the emotional and physical suffering that accompanies life-altering injuries.

-Injuries sustained in truck accidents tend to be catastrophic in nature and often include:
+Injuries sustained in truck accidents tend to be severe and often include:

 - Broken bones